Hear from live storytellers as they confess their innermost sins at the Tower of London.

 Inua Ellams is an internationally touring poet, playwright, performer, graphic artist & designer.
 He is an ambassador for the Ministry of Stories and has published four books of poetry.
 His first play ‘The 14th Tale’ was awarded a Fringe First at the Edinburgh International Theatre Festival and his fourth ‘Barber Shop Chronicles’ sold out its run at England’s National Theatre.
 He is currently working on ‘The Half God of Rainfall’ – a new play in verse.
 He lives and works from London, where he founded the Midnight Run, a nocturnal urban excursion.
 Find out more here.

-Confessions at the Tower is a new format which seeks to engage artists with the Tower of London and its stories.
+Confessions at the Tower seeks to engage artists with the Tower of London and its stories.
 It is designed for those who like spoken word, poetry, beatboxing and short stories and want to see interpretations brought to life in new ways.

 Each artist will have an opportunity to respond to the theme through performance.
 They can choose to respond to the history of the Tower of London or the evening’s broader theme.